You’re gonna get errrthang you need right here, my heavenly-melanated sista from anotha mista!

 4B hair texture tends to show alot of shrinkage and can hide your length.
 Although, the shrinkage should be embraced because it gives you access to hairstyles that so many other women could only dream of.

-Don’t wait for Kim Kardashian to figure out a way to appropriate shrinkage before you start embracing your blessing!
+Don’t wait for Kim Kardashian to figure out a way to appropriate shrinkage on her type 2 hair before you start embracing your blessing!

 Taking good care of your 4B hair requires an effective TLC regimen to maintain its health, vitality and growth.
 So here’s what you need to do to take care of type 4B hair: